-Western wear.
-Denim jeans, plaid shirts, cowboy boots, and hats.
-The look hasn’t changed much in the last 100 years, but there was a time in the mid-century where practical western wear met mainstream fashion and created new styles.
-It is a part of fashion history that seems to get ignored, yet how could we?
+Western wear served as the roots for denim jeans, plaid shirts, cowboy boots, and hats.
+The look hasn’t changed much in the last 100 years, but there was a time in the mid-century where practical westernwear met mainstream fashion and created new styles.
+It is a part of fashion history that seems to get ignored, yet how could we ignore it?
 Flipping through my 1950s catalogs, I see almost every men’s and women’s shirts and jeans had details clearly taken from working class/ranch-hand/western United States traditional clothing.
 Why was it so popular?
 When did these new style begin?
 Why were the 1950s the hey day for vintage western clothing?
 Let’s take a look and see.

 1930s and 1940s Western Clothing